king398/SainaRanesk/README.md

 **Whisper is also the most robust model for dataset with uncommon words as show in the last picture making it the best choice for transcribing and translating slang`s.
-Quoting the official paper "The results show that Whisper per- forms better than the compared models on most datasets, especially on the Meanwhile dataset which is heavy with uncommon words.""**
+Quoting the official paper "The results show that Whisper performs better than the compared models on most datasets, especially on the  dataset which are heavy with uncommon words."**

 **But why did we choose the large-v2 version of Whisper instead of the medium or small models?
 The answer is simple: the large version provides the best